Health Effects of Smoking

 - Oesophageal cancer

 Lung cancer is the leading cause of death from cancer in Australia in both men and women.
-Smoking causes 90% of lung cancer in men, 65% in women.
+Smoking causes 78% of lung cancer (84% in men, 71% in women).

-Smokers have 11x the risk of lung cancer compared to non-smokers.
+Australian smokers have 17x the risk of lung cancer (24x for heavy smokers) compared to non-smokers.
 The risk increases with the number of years of smoking and the daily cigarette intake.

 The average age of lung cancer is 71 years for men, 70 years for women.
 Only 12% of lung cancer sufferers survive 5 years.

 Smoking is known to cause 13 other cancers: